onnx/onnx-coreml/README.md

 ## Currently supported
 ### Models
-Models from https://github.com/onnx/models are supported and tested.
+Models from https://github.com/onnx/models that have been tested to work with this converter:

+- Resnet50
+- Inception V1
+- Inception V2
+- Densenet
+- Shufflenet
+- SqueezeNet
+- VGG
+- Alexnet

 ### Operators
 List of ONNX operators that can be converted into their CoreML equivalent: